Elizabeth1121/HTML-and-CSS-Projects/README.md

 - The Tech Academy Basic HTML and CSS Repo ver: from the Basic_HTML_CSS Folder Github Assignment in the Automated HTML and CSS Course step: 195.
 (1/31/24)
 - Project website : from the Automanted HTML and CSS Course, Basic HTML Website Assignment step: 260.
 (2/6/24)
 - Project Personal Website: from the automated HTML and CSS course, one page git hub assignment step: 267.
 (2/8/24)
+- Project Project : from the automated HTML and CSS course, Basic CSS 1-4 step: 366 (2/13/24)

 ## Tools
 - Bing AI